Beyond Stellar Rank: Control Parameters for Scalable Optical Non-Gaussian State Generation: Overview of non-Gaussian control parameters and two-mode examples

 The key feature of cat states is the coherent superposition of two well-separated, localized components in phase space, which produces the characteristic interference fringes in the Wigner function.
 This separation can be captured quantitatively by the so-called $x^2$-squeezing~\cite{cat_nls}, illustrated in Fig.~\ref{fig:gps_evaluate}(a), defined as

+where we define the quadrature operators as $\hat{x}=\hat{a}+\hat{a}^\dagger$ and $\hat{p}=-i\hat{a}+i\hat{a}^\dagger$ (see Sec.~\ref{sec:idler_rep_gps} for our convention).
 This measure captures the concentration of the quadrature distribution around two symmetric peaks in phase space.
 It is strictly positive and tends to zero for large-amplitude cat states, whereas Gaussian states satisfy the bound $\xi_{\mathrm{cat}} \geq 2/3$.
 For small $s_0$, the output resembles a Fock state, showing no visible double-peak structure, while for very large $s_0$ the peaks merge and coherence is lost.
 Between these extremes lies an optimal $s_0$, as shown in Figs.~\ref{fig:gps_evaluate}(b) and \ref{fig:gps_evaluate}(c), where the state exhibits maximum cat-like character and approaches the stellar-rank limit, nearly saturating the generator's ability to produce cat states.